Lince99/ASCIIGames/README.md

 # ASCIIGames
-Some old-style classical games in ASCII-art or pixel art
+Some old-style classical games in ASCII-art or pixel art tools

 # IMPORTANT!
 **this repo contains several games because at the end, <br>